-Table 21: Applicable Laws and Regulations for Transportation and Traffic Regulation Description of service or similar measures of vehicular capacity or traffic congestion shall not be considered a significant impact on the environment pursuant to this division, except in locations specifically identified in the guidelines, if any."
-CNRA is currently in the process of reviewing the updates to the CEQA Guidelines proposed by OPR.
-Vehicle Code Sections 353; 2500-2505; 31303-31309; 32000- 32053; 32100-32109; 31600-31620; Health and Safety Code Section 25160 et seq.
+Table 21: Applicable Laws and Regulations for Transportation and Traffic Regulation Description Vehicle Code Sections 353; 2500-2505; 31303-31309; 32000- 32053; 32100-32109; 31600-31620; Health and Safety Code Section 25160 et seq.
 Regulates the highway transport of hazardous materials.
 Vehicle Code Sections 13369; 15275 and 15278 Addresses the licensing of drivers and the classification of licenses required for the operation of particular types of vehicles and also requires certificates permitting operation of vehicles transporting hazardous materials.
 Vehicle Code Sections 35100 et seq.; 35250 et seq.; 35400 et seq.
 Specifies limits for vehicle width, height, and length.
 Vehicle Code Section 35780 Requires permits for any load exceeding Caltrans weight, length, or width standards on public roadways.
 California Streets and Highways Code Section 117, 660-672 Requires permits for any load exceeding Caltrans weight, length, or width standards on County roads.
 California Streets and Highways Code Sections 117, 660-670, 1450, 1460 et seq., and 1480 et seq.
 Regulate permits from Caltrans for any roadway encroachment from facilities that require construction, maintenance, or repairs on or across State highways and County roads.
 CEQA [Public Resources Code CEQA Sections 21099(b)(2) and (c)(1)] CEQA Section 21099(b)(2) states that automobile delay, as described solely by level of service or similar measures of traffic congestion are not a significant environmental impact except in certain specified locations.
 Section 21099(c)(1) permits OPR to establish alternative metrics for assessing traffic impacts outside transit priority areas.
 Local City/County Codes Many local governments in California maintain and enforce local codes that apply standards to transportation facilities and services.